Ohmygodzilla/Ickle/README.md

 # Beginning
-Making small projects to build my knowledge and skills C:
+Making small projects in Python 3 to build my knowledge and skills C: